 The Board of Directors Recommends a Vote FOR Items 1, 2 and 3.

-1. ELECTION OF DIRECTORS: 01 William E. Mayer 02 Gregory P. Schermer 03 Mark E 3.
-Vittert ☐ Vote FOR all nominees (except as marked) ☐ Vote WITHHELD from all nominees any indicated nominee nold authority to vote for , write the number(s) of ox provided to the right.)
-2. To grant the Board of Di reverse stock split. rectors the discretionary authority to effect a ☐ For ☐ Against ☐ Abstain 3.
-In their discretion, upon the meeting. such other matters as may properly come before THIS PROXY when properly executed will be voted as directed or, if no direction is given, will be voted FOR each proposal.
+1. ELECTION OF01 William E. Mayer03DIRECTORS:02 Gregory P. Schermer Mark B. Vittert Vote FOR all nominees (except as marked) □ Vote WITHHELD from all nominees (Instructions: To withhold authority to vote for any indicated nominee, write the number(s) of the nominee(s) in the box provided to the right.)
+2. To grant the Board of Directors the discretionary authority to effect a reverse stock split. □ For □ Against 🗆 Abstain 3.
+In their discretion, upon such other matters as may properly come be fore

+3. In their discretion, upon such other matters as may properly come before the meeting.

+THIS PROXY when properly executed will be voted as directed or, if no direction is given, will be voted FOR each proposal.

 Address Change?
-Mark Box \square Indicate changes below: Date appear(s) on the Proxy.
-If held in joint tenancy, all persons must sign.
-Trustees, administrators, etc., should include title and authority.
-Corporations should provide full name of corporation and title of authorized officer signing the proxy.
+Mark Box \Box Indicate changes below:

+Date